 Princess Anne Athletic Complex

-Located at the center of Princess Anne Commons, the Princess Anne Athletic Complex shares the Pop-Warner Mid South Regional cheer and dance championships with the nearby Virginia Beach Convention Center.
-Of this complex’s 16 Musco-lit, multi-purpose fields, eight are fully fenced and equipped with irrigation systems, electronic scoreboards and shaded player benches.
-For football and soccer, planners can choose from four full-sized synthetic fields and scoreboard or four hybrid Bermuda fields.
-Between games, spectators can picnic at two nearby Gazebos with four seated areas.
-On-site bathrooms and accommodations are available, but vendors must arrange with the state to sell concessions.
+Located at the center of Princess Anne Commons, the Princess Anne Athletic Complex shares the Pop-Warner Mid-South Regional cheer and dance championships with the nearby Virginia Beach Convention Center.
+Of this complex’s 16 multi-purpose fields, 8 softball/baseball fields are fully fenced and equipped with irrigation systems, electronic scoreboards and shaded player benches.
+For football, soccer and lacrosse, planners can choose from four full-sized synthetic fields with lights and scoreboards or four hybrid Bermuda fields.

 Sports: Baseball, cheer/dance, football, soccer, softball